1 How Does Mendix Support Continuous Integration & Delivery (CI/CD)?

 The Mendix Platform comes with an extensive range of APIs to help developers integrate the platform into their existing DevOps pipeline.
 With tools for CI/CD like Jenkins, Visual Studio Team Services, GitLab-CI, and Bamboo, you can leverage these APIs to build, test, and deploy applications automatically.
 These apps can be deployed on any public or private cloud or on premises, using either Docker or a Cloud Foundry container, and they can run on any container platform like Kubernetes or Cloud Foundry.

-The following APIs are available to enable the external promotion of model revisions to test, acceptance, and production environments from outside the platform:
+The following APIs are available to enable the external promotion of model revisions to all Mendix environments from outside the platform:

 - Team Server API – allows you to retrieve the information (branches, revisions) of application models stored on the Team Server